Policies

 Student Conduct

 Students are expected to comply with the rules and regulations of the University.
-See the University Student Conduct Code and Graduate School of Art Academic Integrity Policy for more information.
+See the University Student Conduct Code and the Graduate School of Art Academic Integrity Policy for more information.
 Additional information is available in the Graduate Student Handbook distributed at orientation.

 Units and Grades